GreedMitya/GreedMitya/README.md

 🎯 Fullstack developer on land.
 💻 Focused on Kotlin (Android/KMP) and Java (Game & UI applications).
-📈 Building real tools for real people — even without internet.
+📈 Building real tools for real people.

 ---